 It is important to find shoes that fit you properly in order to avoid a variety of different foot problems.
-For more information about treatment, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will treat your foot and ankle needs.
+For more information about treatment, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your foot and ankle needs.

 Proper Shoe Fitting